-John Crane's Oil Plus team can provide help and advice during the early stages of oil and gas field developments.
+John Crane's team can provide help and advice during the early stages of oil and gas field developments.
 It is important, even at this stage, to ensure that the correct space and weight have been allowed for the water treatment system, whether it is planned immediately, or for installation later on in the field's life.

 We have the engineering and production chemistry capabilities, supported by all the necessary laboratory facilities, specialist on-site equipment and process simulation, to develop and achieve the most cost-effective solution for your operational requirements.

 The aim is to design a system that will work under all conditions, with the best techno-economic cost.
 If the system is over-designed, capital is wasted.
 If it is under-designed, it will not be capable of dealing with the poorest water quality that it sees, thus leading to well work-overs or infringements of environmental legislation.
 There are two fundamental requirements for any new plant design’s success:

 - Determination of the degree of filtration necessary to prevent plugging of the injection well

 - The detailed analysis of the source water(s) to establish, amongst other things, the concentration and size distribution of organic and particulate matter, and the chemical composition

 We have the capability to plan and control a water sampling and analysis program which includes a combination of on-site and laboratory work to analyze and evaluate the potential problems which would have a detrimental effect on reservoir injectivity and surface equipment.